verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] The one who runs barefoot curses sharp stones.
 - [ ] Called me poor in 8 languages
 - [ ] Being married is a full time job with no benefits and constant performance reviews.
+- [ ] Hard to choose a compliment equal to her beauty